 Students from outside the UK are not eligible to apply for these funds.
 Students in receipt of a Nursing and Midwifery Student Bursary are not eligible for assistance from this fund, but should complete the form below to be considered for the Hardship Fund.
 Students categorised as "Exam Only", including those from the UK, are also not eligible to apply for these funds.
 Students who are interrupted from their studies can only apply if that interruption is for medical reasons.

 A diagram explaining the application process can be found here -

 We advise that you discuss your application with a welfare adviser at the Advice Place before completing it.
-You can also pick up an application from the Advice Place:

 Assessment of Application